 Cookies step 5

-• Add the amaretto liqueur and the vanilla flavour to the mix and keep incorporating gently until you get a paste/dough.
+• Add ½ tablespoon amaretto liqueur and ½ teaspoon vanilla extract to the mix and keep incorporating gently until you get a paste/dough.

 Cookies step 6

-Shape the balls, then roll them on the plate with the powder sugar until they are fully coated.
+Roll one ball at a time on the plate with the powdered sugar until they are fully coated.

 Vegan Amaretti step 4